 Here is an example of an arbitrage between a fixed odds bookmaker and Betfair:

-In a football match that brought together Liverpool and Manchester United with Liverpool the home team the 1X2 betting in traditional odds format would be as follows:
+Liverpool vs. Manchester United with Liverpool the home team.
+The 1X2 betting in traditional odds format would be as follows:

 - Liverpool 7/4